Skip to main content

 Admission to teacher education for general education

-Cooperation in the student selection for teacher education programmes in different universities has been intensified in the last ten years.
+Cooperation in the student selection for teacher education programmes in different universities has been intensified.
 The cooperation within the VAKAVA network has simplified the admission procedures and increased cooperation between universities.
 The student selection procedure has also become more user-friendly.
 If the applicants are successful in this exam, they will receive an invitation to an aptitude test from the university they have applied to.

 Those wanting to become subject teachers apply to the respective university faculties and departments of their main subject (such as mathematics), following the usual procedure.
 Generally, those admitted to a degree programme and aiming to be subject teachers will then separately apply for subject teacher education.
 Admission to subject teacher education is based either on aptitude tests alone, or on aptitude tests and the applicant’s study record.
 Today, some universities also have programmes, where people apply directly into subject teacher education.